ulisauerland/ArchitectureOfGrammar/README.md

 https://www.zotero.org/groups/5624088/class-architectureofgrammar/library

-## Description of Blockseminar: The architecture of grammar
+## Description of Minicourse: The architecture of grammar

 Architectural considerations played a big role in linguistic research in the 1970s (e.g. work by Chomsky, Jackendoff, and Montague), but less since.
-The goal of the seminar is to develop a critical understanding of both the classical arguments and more recent work bearing on the matter.
-We introduce a rough division between syntax-based, usage-based, and meaning-based conceptions of grammar, but focus on concrete empirical arguments that can distinguish between these.
+In Sauerland & Alexiadou (2020), we presented some arguments in favor of return to a Meaning-First Architecture.
+The goal of the is to develop a critical understanding of both the classical arguments and more recent work bearing on the matter of grammar architecture.
+We introduce a rough division between syntax-based, usage-based, and meaning-based conceptions of grammar, but focus on concrete empirical arguments that can distinguish between the syntax- and meaning-based views.
+The most elaborate discussion will focus to movement structures.

+### day 1:

+### day 2:

+### day 3:

+## readings by topic

-### Monday: Historical Perspectives
+### Historical perspectives

 Partee, Barbara H. 2015.
 “The Garden of Eden Period for Deep Structure and Semantics.” https://github.com/ulisauerland/ArchitectureOfGrammar/blob/main/Partee%20-%20The%20Garden%20of%20Eden%20Period%20for%20Deep%20Structure%20and%20S.pdf